hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 Like the "user" role, some of these roles are abstract and only used for inheritance.
 Some others are scope based with a prefix name like team*, or course*.

-The "real" user roles by name are expert, student, teacher and administrator.
+The "real" user roles by name are external person, student, teacher and administrator.
 All of these are in the school scope and the superhero is in the scope of an instance.

 > In future we want to remove the inherit logic.
 > We want to add scope types to each role.